 Puerto Rico Residency Requirements

 To qualify for the tax exemptions under the Puerto Rico tax incentives, you must be a “bona fide” resident of the Commonwealth of Puerto Rico, and it is very important to carefully ensure you meet the residency requirements.

-It’s also important to note that any employee salary you are paid as a resident of Puerto Rico is subject to Puerto Rico income tax, which is somewhat comparable to US federal income tax.
-Individuals pay no income tax on dividends under Act 20 and Act 22, and no income tax on capital gains and interest income under Act 22.
+It’s also important to note that any employee salary you are paid as a resident of Puerto Rico is subject to Puerto Rico income tax.
+Individuals pay no income tax on dividends under the Puerto Rico tax incentives, and no income tax on capital gains and interest income under the Individual Investor incentive.

 What is a “Bona Fide” Resident?

 The Internal Revenue Code defines this term as meaning a person who meets a three-part test with respect to residing in Puerto Rico during the tax year: